Effective Date: October 15, 2023

 BROWSING OR USING OUR SITE DOES NOT MAKE YOU OUR CLIENT

-Please be advised that browsing the website or using its services or functionality does not make you a client of Corporate Immigration Partners, LLP.
-The site is provided for general informational purposes and convenience, and not for creating an attorney-client relationship.
-If you need legal advice, you should contact an attorney or your local bar association.
+Please be advised that browsing the website or using its services or functionality does not make you a client of Corporate Immigration Partners, PC.
+The site is provided for general informational purposes and convenience, not for creating an attorney-client relationship.
+You should contact an attorney or local bar association for legal advice.

 PERSONAL INFORMATION WE COLLECT ABOUT YOU

 CIP collects certain personal information about you and, if required, your family members and employer to provide immigration consulting and legal services.
-We will not be able to provide the services requested if we are not provided with all relevant personal information.
+We cannot provide the services requested if we are not provided with all relevant personal information.